A new distillation of Molière’s The Misanthrope

 Gunston Arts Center Theatre Two

 Opening night: Tuesday, June 4, 2019, 7:30 pm.

 Matt Minnicino is a playwright, actor, teacher, and incorrigible tale-teller based in Manhattan.
-Along with Molière, he has adapted Chekhov (thrice), Strindberg, Ibsen, Gorky, Genet, Shakespeare, Aeschylus, Euripides, Sophocles, Homer, The Book of Genesis, poems by Rilke, art by Magritte, and more.
-He is an alumnus of Pipeline Theatre’s PlayLab, the Great Plains Theatre Conference, SPACE on Ryder Farm, and winner of the Arts & Letters Prize.
-MFA, Columbia.
+Along with Molière, he has adapted Chekhov (three times), Strindberg, Ibsen, Gorky, Genet, Shakespeare, Aeschylus, Euripides, Sophocles, Homer, The Book of Genesis, poems by Rilke, art by Magritte, and more.
+He is an alumnus of Pipeline Theatre’s PlayLab, the Great Plains Theatre Conference, and SPACE on Ryder Farm and is the winner of the Arts & Letters Prize.
+MFA: Columbia.

 Megan Behm (Director) is delighted to be making her Avant Bard debut!
 Previous directing credits include To Tell My Story (Helen Hayes Nomination, Best Original Adaptation) and Switch (The Welders), 45 Plays for 45 Presidents (NextStop Theatre), Cymbeline (Virginia Shakespeare Festival), Safe as Houses (Pinky Swear Productions), The Comedy of Errors (Lean & Hungry Theater), The Campsite Rule (The Washington Rogues), Minus You and Edward Cullen Ruined My Mother’s Love Life (The Source Festival), A Midsummer Night’s Dream and According to Shakespeare (InterAct Story Theatre).
 Training: College of William & Mary, LAMDA, Studio Theater Conservatory. www.megan-behm.